 How many assessments are there in the CILEX Professional Qualification?

 Each module has one assessment, with the exception of the Professional Skills modules at Foundation and Advanced stages, which have two.
-This means that a trainee completing the whole of CPQ will sit 14 assessments, as well as completing the 2 Ethics & Professional Responsibility e-learning modules and Professional Experience at each CPQ stage.
+This means that a trainee completing the whole of CPQ will sit 14 assessments, as well as completing the two Ethics & Professional Responsibility e-learning modules and Professional Experience at each CPQ stage.

 How many assessment opportunities will there be annually?